Quiz Question

 Mind trying that again?

-In Cheon 2025 et al., on guide accuracy in DFO, which of the following was a limitation of the universal guide?
+In Cheon 2025 et al., on guide accuracy in DFO, what correction capacities were designed into the universal guide?

 Thank you!
 Your submission has been received!